• Start Here

 Heritage Park in Irvine comes highly recommended by a Fun Orange County Parks visitor because of its beautiful lake, community center, Fine Arts Center and Irvine Heritage Library.
 It’s a great place for strolls and picnics.

-Location of Heritage Park: From Interstate 5, take the Jeffrey Road off-ramp and turn towards the west.
+How to Get to Heritage Park in Irvine: From Interstate 5, take the Jeffrey Road off-ramp and turn towards the west.
 Turn right on Walnut and turn right into Heritage Park Circle near the library.
 Drive to the back of the lot for the playground and lake.
 MAP to Heritage Park in Irvine

 Highlights: